Responsible Conduct of Research

 - You must pre-register by completing the form linked above

 - Morning check in begins at 7:45 AM

 - Lunch is provided.

 - You MUST sign in and pick up your course packet before the course starts at 8:00 am.
 The lobby will be open and staffed at 7:45 am.
+Please bring your Vanderbilt ID.
 This process takes a few minutes, so plan ahead.
 If you arrive after the lectures begin at 8:15, you will not be allowed to attend.

 The full day RCR training is a requirement for Vanderbilt graduation.
 Additionally, all students and postdocs supported by the NIH are required to attend the full day training.

-Wonder if you have to attend this training?
+Wonder if you need to attend this training?

 - Check with your PI

 - Check with your grant administrator